emiliosheinz/full-cycle-authentication-with-keycloak/README.md

 - **Multi-Factor Authentication (MFA)**: Keycloak offers MFA capabilities, such as OTP (One-Time Password), email verification, and biometric authentication, enhancing security by requiring multiple factors for user authentication.

 - **Fine-Grained Access Control**: Keycloak enables organizations to define and enforce fine-grained access policies based on user roles, permissions, and attributes, ensuring that users have the right level of access to resources.

+## Realm

+In Keycloak, a **realm** is a security administrative domain where users, applications, and resources are managed and secured.
+Realms are isolated from each other, allowing organizations to define separate security policies, user stores, and authentication flows for different environments or applications.
+Each realm has its own configuration settings, user database, roles, and client applications, providing a logical boundary for managing identities and access control.
+Keycloak supports multiple realms within a single instance, enabling organizations to create distinct security domains for different use cases or departments.

+## Roles and Groups

+Keycloak uses **roles** and **groups** to manage user permissions and access control within a realm. **Roles** define a set of permissions or privileges that can be assigned to users or client applications, allowing fine-grained control over resource access.
+Users can have multiple roles assigned to them, enabling organizations to implement role-based access control (RBAC) policies. **Groups**, on the other hand, are collections of users that can be used to organize users based on common attributes or roles.
+Groups simplify user management by allowing administrators to assign roles to multiple users at once and manage permissions at a group level.